Why B2B Marketers Need Lead ROI Metrics

-Welcome to the Lead Nurturing for B2B Success webinar, sponsored by InsideUp.
+Welcome to the Why B2B Marketers Need Lead ROI Metrics webinar, sponsored by InsideUp.

-the webinar, please enter then using the Questions feature and I will answer them at the end of the
+webinar, please enter then using the Questions feature and I will answer them at the end of the presentation.
+Let's begin.

 About InsideUp- A Different Approach to B2B Lead Generation

 InsideUp, our webinar sponsor, is an organization located in San Diego, California, that specializes in delivering business to

 business leads to small and medium businesses and enterprise organizations.

 They offer a different approach to B2B lead generation and provide their clients with a B2B marketing platform for performance-based lead generation.
 Their focus is to connect prospects actively looking to purchase business services with qualified providers using proprietary InsideUp

 business lead generation technology and a comprehensive B2B marketing network.
 You can learn more about this by visiting http://www.InsideUp.com at the conclusion of this webinar.

 I am a B2B marketing advisor and consultant focused on collaborating with founders, owners, and executives plan, start, and grow their organization's marketing capabilities.
 At this time, I am also a strategic advisor to InsideUp and recently completed a project to define and implement a new B2B

 My 20+ years of professional history includes marketing roles at B2B and enterprise organizations, including HireRight and Qlogic, implementing and improving B2B marketing processes that have supported more than $1 billion in profitable revenue.
 This work has included programs and projects related to branding, thought leadership, content marketing, demand generation, lead generation, lead nurturing, sales enablement, customer retention, launches, and events.
 You can learn more about me by visiting http://www.omarbarraza.com or connecting with me on LinkedIn.